Secure Fields

 if (!payload.isValid) {

-// Here we know the values the customer has entered are currently invalid
+// Here, we know values the customer has entered are invalid - Show validation error

 showErrorStateToCustomer(payload.errors.number); // Contains the validation error associated with the card number field.